johnpmitsch/bradfield-networking-packet-parser/README.md

 ## About

-Parses a captured network file using the Node.js standard library
+Parses captured network packets and constructs an image from the data using the Node.js standard library

 ## To run